swissquote/crafty/packages/crafty-preset-postcss/README.md

 ## Description

-The principle of CSS is very easy to grasp, yet CSS is very complicated to write at large scales.
+The principle of CSS is easy to grasp, yet CSS is complicated to write at large scales.

-We want to offer the best experience for writing CSS that is compatible with most browsers with a minimum overhead for the developer.
+We want to offer the best experience for writing CSS that is compatible with most browsers without the long configuration process.

 ## Features

-**PostCSS** is a CSS parser that supports plugins, many plugins are maintained by a big community, we use a handful of them.
+**PostCSS** is a CSS parser that supports plugins, countless plugins are maintained by a big community, we use a handful of them.

 [Features and examples](CSS_Features.md)

 ## Linting

-**Stylelint** is a wonderful tool to lint CSS in many forms, we have a custom configuration preset for Stylelint that comes pre-configured.
+**Stylelint** is a wonderful tool to lint CSS in according to your rules, we have a custom configuration preset for Stylelint that comes pre-configured.

 [Read more about it here](CSS_Linting.md)